 The Kellogg Recanati International Executive MBA program offers several scholarships for executives as follows:

-- A limited number of scholarships from the Ariav and Franklin Scholarship Fund are offered to participants in the program who need the financial support and enrich the diversity of the class.
+The Ariav and Franklin Scholarship Fund offers a limited number of scholarships to participants who need the financial support and enrich the diversity of the class.
 Other criteria that are determined anew every year are also taken into consideration by the Ariav and Franklin Scholarship Fund committee in its decision making.
-Last year the committee awarded scholarships to executives who work in the public sector and to executives who were involved in social entrepreneurship.
+Last year the committee awarded scholarships to executives working in the public sector and to executives who were involved in social entrepreneurship.

 The discussion regarding scholarships begins only after the applicant has been admitted to the program.
-Participants may then submit a request for a scholarship which is subsequently discussed by the program’s scholarship committee or the Ariav and Franklin Scholarship Fund committee.
+Participants may then submit a request for a scholarship which is subsequently discussed by the program’s scholarship committee.

 Request for scholarship can be submitted no later than August 15, 2019.